 The COVID-19 outbreak is expected to significantly affect operators in the Creative and Performing Arts Activities subdivision.
 Subdivision operators have faced more cancellations or rescheduling of performance and concert dates, especially from international artists and acts.
 The subdivision also sources a proportion of revenue from international travellers, which will be affected by travel restrictions, but this share is anticipated to be small.
 Cancellations and postponements are expected to constrain demand for the subdivision and could mean lost revenue and significant costs for operators.
 Until social distancing measures are reassessed, creative and performance events will largely be required to take place online.
 Concert venues will be able to open with 20 people or fewer in step two.
 However, clubs must remain shut until step three.
-Restaurants and cafes will be able to seat up to 10 patrons under step one and up to 20 under step two.
-However, several states and territories are allowing larger crowds at these venues, which has the potential to boost demand for small performances.
-However, metropolitan Melbourne and Mitchell Shire returning to level three restrictions has caused many venues to close or return to takeaway only services again.
+Several states and territories are allowing larger crowds at these venues, which has the potential to boost demand for small performances.
+However, metropolitan Melbourne has entered Stage 4 restrictions and the rest of Victoria has returned to Stage 3 restrictions.
+As a result, many venues have closed or remained closed, limiting demand across Victoria.
+These restrictions are unlikely to be eased prior to December 2020, dampening the recovery in 2020-21 for businesses that solely operate in Victoria.
 The Federal Government has announced \$250 million in funding for creative arts, including grants and loans to facilitate work on new productions.